dgc-network/dgc-wallet/readme.txt

 A powerful, extendable dgcWallet for WooCommerce system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.

 == Description ==
-> We are pleased to inform you that we have changed the plugin name, dgc_Wallet is now dgcWallet.
+> We are pleased to inform you that we have changed the plugin name, dgc_wallet is now dgcWallet.

 dgcWallet allows customers to store their money in a digital payment.
 The customers can use the payment money for purchasing products from the store.
 The customers can add money to their payment using various payment methods set by the admin.
 The admin can set cashback rules according to cart price or product.
 The customers will receive their cashback amount in their payment account.
 The admin can process refund to customer payment.